philmade/robai/readme.md

         return memory

     """
-    ROBOT NOW CALLS AI_MODEL USING MEMORY.INSTRUCTIONS_FOR_AI AS THE PROMPT, effectively doing this: robot.ai_model.call(memory.instructions_for_ai)
+    ROBOT NOW CALLS AI_MODEL
+    It uses memory.instructions_for_ai as the prompt.
+    effectively, it's doing this:
+    robot.ai_model.call(memory.instructions_for_ai)
+    Whatever response it gets will be stored as a ChatMessage in the memory here: memory.ai_response
     """

     # ==== THE POST-CALL FUNCTIONS =====